camunda/camunda-docs-manual/content/reference/spin/json/01-reading-json.md

 So let's see how we can manipulate this list in some examples.

-### Example 1 - Get the index of testdata2 and the last occurrence of '1':
+## Example 1 - Get the Index of 'testdata2' and the Last Occurrence of '1':

 ```java
 import static org.camunda.spin.Spin.*;